Fl4m3Ph03n1x/ramda-in-fl4m3s/README.md

 # Why?

-`ramda` is great but most of the time we end up redeclaring a specific set of function over and over again, copying and pasting our utils files from project to project.
+`ramda` is great but most of the time we end up re-declaring a specific set of function over and over again, copying and pasting our utils files from project to project.
 Which version of my utils is the latest?
 Which one has issue X fixed?
 You don't know ...
 This aims to fix that, by proving a simple list of complementary functions to ramda that most people ( or at least I ) use, so they don't have to redeclare it over and over again.

 # API